algorandfoundation/ARCs/ARCs/arc-draft_alternative_0014.md

 Interfaces are defined in TypeScript.
 All the objects that are defined are valid JSON objects, and all JSON string types are UTF-8 encoded.

-This ARC uses interchangeably the terms "*blockchain address*", "*public key*", and "*PK*" to indicate the on-chain address of a blockchain identity, and in particular an Algorand address.
+This ARC uses interchangeably the terms "*blockchain address*", "*public key*", and "*PK*" to indicate the on-chain address of a blockchain identity, and in particular of an Algorand account.

 ### Overview